solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

 Instruction handlers are how blockchain programs process the instructions from clients.
 Every exchange, lending protocol, escrow, oracle, etc. provides their functionality by instruction handlers.
-They enable program to process complex financial operations on Solana.

 ### Instruction handlers write their state to Solana accounts

-If you have previously done web development, you can think of instruction handlers like an HTTP route handler, and incoming instructions like HTTP requests.
+If you have done web development before, think of instruction handlers like HTTP route handlers, and incoming instructions like HTTP requests.

-But unlike HTTP route handlers, Solana instruction handlers don't return data.
-Instead, the instruction handlers write their data to accounts on Solana.
+However, unlike HTTP route handlers, Solana instruction handlers don't return data.
+Instead, they write their data to accounts on Solana.

-Programs on Solana can transfer tokens, which end up in user wallet addresses (for SOL) for the user's token accounts (for other tokens).
+Programs on Solana can transfer tokens to user wallet addresses (for SOL) or user token accounts (for other tokens).

-But more importantly, programs on Solana can create additional addresses as needed, to store items of data.
+More importantly, programs can create additional addresses to store data as needed.

-This approach allows Solana programs to maintain complex states and interact with various types of data, all within the blockchain's account structure.
+This is how Solana programs store their state.

 ### Program Derived Addresses (PDAs): Solana's Key-Value Store